GoogleChrome/web.dev/src/site/content/en/blog/when-to-use-local-https/index.md

 See [How to use HTTPS for local development](/how-to-use-local-https).

 ✨ This is all you need to know.
-Keep reading for more details!
+If you are interested in more details keep reading!

 ## Why your development site should behave securely